mnellemann/jnetperf/README.md

 ## Development Information

-You need Java (JDK) version 8 or later to build jperf.
+You need Java (JDK) version 8 or later to build jnetperf.

 ### Build & Test